-Grass and Hay
+Grass and Hay for Rabbits

 The main component of every rabbit's diet should be fresh grass or hay (dried grass).
 Its high fibre content is the single most important thing in maintaining good dental and intestinal health.
 Without fibre, the digestive system cannot move food through the gut and your rabbit's teeth, which grow continually, will not wear down and could grow painfully long.